RobTillaart/AMC1302/README.md

 - investigate calibration
   - need hardware
-- remove unneeded functions

 #### Could

 - can other data be derived from this AMC1302?
 - add examples (from ACS712?)
 - investigate support external ADC (see TRAFO / ACS712)
-  - need two of them.
+  - need two ADC's
 - create unit tests if possible
 - add error handling
   - out of range
+- remove unneeded functions

 #### Wont